Fascinating Facts About Small-Yellow-Birds You Should Know

 Yellow-fronted canary perched on branch with yellow body greenish back and distinct dark crown

-The Yellow Fronted Canary Is Another Beautiful Finch Like Bird From Africa Recogniz Able By Its Vivid Yellow Face And Under Parts Combined With Olive Green Wings And Back.
-Unlike The Yellow Canary It Has Distinct Streaking On The Sides And A More Defined Yellow Face Patch.
-This Species Thrives In Savannas Gardens And Open Woodlands Often Forming Small Flocks.
+The Yellow Fronted Canary Is One Of The Most Attractive Small Yellow Birds Found Across Africa Easily Recognized By Its Bright Yellow Face And Underparts With Olive Green Wings And Back.
+Unlike The Yellow Canary It Shows Fine Streaking On The Sides And A Sharply Defined Yellow Facial Patch.
+This Finch Like Species Thrives In Savannas Gardens And Open Woodlands Often Moving About In Small Flocks That Fill The Air With Sound And Color.

 Yellow-Headed Wagtail